jacebenson/cedar/docs/docs/deploy/introduction.md

 # Introduction to Deployment

-Redwood is designed for both serverless and traditional infrastructure deployments, offering a unique continuous deployment process in both cases:
+Cedar is designed for both serverless and traditional infrastructure deployments, offering a unique continuous deployment process in both cases:

 1. code is committed to a repository on GitHub, GitLab, or Bitbucket, which triggers the deployment
 2. the Cedar API Side and Web Side are individually prepared via a build process